thu-pacman/RoMeo/README.md

 **For AE Reviewers, please check the HotCRP website for instructions on how to access the provided GPU servers.**

-Due to our limited resources, we provide a server with NVIDIA 4090 and A100 GPUs.

-To avoid issues of environment, we strongly recommend reviewers to use our provided environment.
+To avoid issues of environment and network, we strongly recommend reviewers to use our provided environment.

 ## C. Prepare Software Environment